-The museum has created two loan boxes so far.
-One looks at Malvern’s Water Cure and the other is devoted to Prehistoric Malvern.
+The museum has created three loan boxes.
 The loan boxes meet Key Stage 2 requirements for primary schools and can be adapted for Key Stage 1 pupils.
 Equally they will be of interest to adult groups.

 Water Cure Loan Box

 The Water Cure Loan Box examines the impact of the Water Cure on our local communities, after the arrival of the Water Cure doctors in 1842.
 It also looks at the importance of Malvern water.
 Teachers’ notes offer background information.
 These will hopefully stimulate further ideas for classroom activities.
 A number of classroom-based projects and ideas are included in this pack.
 All sheets can be photocopied.

 The activities include: filtering water through a range of materials; designing and making a donkey headband; using maps to consider the growth of Malvern; a water cure re-enactment.

 The artefacts are suitable for multiple handling and the dressing up clothes will support re-enactments.
 They are all replica or modern items, and should withstand careful usage.